 Lightly water the area so that it becomes moist but not so much that it puddles and causes the seeds to move and wash away.
 Use a nozzle with a light spray setting to gently soak the area, keeping the pressure low and spraying from a safe distance away.
 A stationary sprinkler will work for this as well.
 The area should be kept consistently moist but not overly wet or soggy to allow the seeds to properly germinate and establish roots.

 Water the area at least twice a day or as needed (you may need three waterings in dry areas).
 Once the new grass fills in, you can change the routine and begin watering it the same as the rest of your lawn.

-Step 6: Fertilize and Wait Before Mowing
+6. Fertilize and Wait Before Mowing the New Lawn

 You may be tempted to mow the repaired area at this point, but wait until the area of new grass is approximately 1/3 taller than the rest of your lawn before mowing to prevent damage to the new seedlings.
 This could take six to eight weeks, so it may require a bit of patience.
 When mowing, make sure to remove only 1/3 or less of the total grass-blade length.

-Step 7: Maintain Your Lawn Care
+7. Maintain Your New Lawn

 Continue with your regular lawn care maintenance schedule, but keep an eye out for any sign of dead grass or bare spots in the repaired area.
 A recurring bare spot could be a sign of insect infestation or another underlying problem.
 If the problem returns and you cannot determine the cause, it may be time to contact a lawn care professional to have a look at the area.